almostearthling/copyjob/README.md

   -V, --version          Print version
 ```

-The command called with `--quiet` or `-q` as parameter, followed by the
-configuration file path, will only exit with an *error* value in case of
-unrecoverable errors, and when invoked with the `--parsable-output` or `-p`
-parameter will produce output in JSON format, that would be easier for another
-program to parse, although more difficult for a human to read.
-The basic
+The command called with `--quiet` or `-q` as parameter, followed by the configuration file path, will only exit with an *error* value in case of unrecoverable errors, and when invoked with the `--parsable-output` or `-p` parameter will produce output in JSON format, that would be easier for another program to parse, although more difficult for a human to read.
+The basic invocation is
-invocation is

 ```sh
 copyjob path/to/config.toml
 ```

-which will read the file `path/to/config.toml` and perform the jobs that the
-user defined and activated there, producing a readable (yet messy) output.
+which will read the file `path/to/config.toml` and perform the jobs that the user defined and activated there, producing a readable (yet messy) output.

+## Configuration

+Configuration files for **copyjob** are standard TOML files which generally consist of two sections each, that is, a *global* section which defines the list of jobs to be performed, the default values for job related parameters, and some configuration *variables*, that is, values that can be used as placeholders in path parameters throughout the configuration.
+The detail below better describes how **copyjob** configuration files are structured.

-## An example of configuration file
+### An example of configuration file

-In order to understand what **copyjob** can do, let's provide a simple example
-of a working configuration file:
+In order to understand what **copyjob** can do, let's provide a simple example of a working configuration file:

 ```toml
 # sample configuration file